Handbook & Policies

 If the facility or venue is closed (for example, due to weather), we will close.
 OAYO reserves the right to cancel any rehearsal or event, even if the venue is open, if we have determined it is unsafe for musicians to travel there.
 If musicians traveling a long distance to a rehearsal or concert are unable to attend due to weather or travel conditions, please contact Ms. Segall at and Alex Wewel at 402-938-2718 and as soon as possible.
 Please click here to view the full inclement weather and cancellation policy.

-Below are the regular rehearsal times and locations for OAYO's full year programs.
-All rehearsals take place on Sundays at UNO's Strauss Performing Arts Center.
+Below are the regular rehearsal times and locations for OAYO's full year programs for in-person and remote rehearsals in September and October 2020.
+All rehearsals take place on Sundays.

 Youth Concert Strings